Skip to Content

 Grant DeVivo, Senior Sports Editor

 Grant is a fifth-year graduate student from Westminster, Maryland.
 He acquired his B.S. in business communication in May, 2024, and he is now pursuing a master's in communication.
-He also plays catcher and third base for the Stevenson Mustang club baseball team.
+He also plays catcher for the Stevenson Mustangs club baseball team.

 Donate to Stevenson Villager